 About Ronald Roybal

-Ronald Roybal (HwAn-Pi-Khaw ...
-Red Tailed Hawk Song) is a native of the American Southwest.
-A descendent of Pueblo (Tewa) and Spanish Colonial peoples, he considers his ability to express both sides of his heritage to be a great gift and responsibility.
+Ronald Roybal is a native of the American Southwest.
+A descendant of Pueblo (Tewa) and Spanish Colonial peoples, he considers his ability to express both sides of his heritage to be a great gift and responsibility.
 A completely self-taught musician, Ronald has studied music since his youth and is widely respected as a master performer of the Native American flute as well as the Spanish style classical guitar.
-In addition to guitar and flute, he enjoys singing and drumming.
+In addition to guitar and flute, he enjoys piano, singing and drumming.

 He is a six-time Native American Music Award nominee.
 He was a 1998 Native American Music Award nominee in the categories of Best Flutist of the Year for "Visions of the Fourth World" and Best Instrumental Album for "Suite Santa Fe".
 He was a 2000 Native American Music Award Nominee in the categories of Best World Music Recording and Best Latin Influenced Recording for "Eagle's Journey Into Dawn".
 He was a 2002 Native American Music Award Nominee in the category of Best New Age Album for "Blue Corn, Red Earth".
 His film, "The Blood Cries Out", was nominated Best Long Form Music Video in the 2007 Native American Music Awards.
-He was also a two-time New Mexico Music Industry Award Winner in 2003 and 2005 for Best Native American Music Production for his work on "Skyfather's Dream".
+He was also a two-time New Mexico Music Industry Award Winner in 2003 and 2005 for Best Native American Music Production for his work on "Skyfather's Dream", specifically the songs 'In The Stone Circle' and 'Sacred Mountain'.

 He makes his home in Santa Fe, New Mexico where he performs extensively at area hotels, resorts, restaurants and civic events.
+He has been House Musician at Hotel Santa Fe for over 22 years.
+He was also a regular featured lecturer and performer for Elderhostel/Road Scholar in Santa Fe for over 21 years.
+He has been featured ceremonial musician for functions at St. John's College for over 13 years.
+He was House Musician at Inn of the Anasazi and La Posada Resort and Spa, both for nine years.
 In addition to performance, Ronald successfully operates his own recording studio and record label.